devcontainers/devcontainers.github.io/_implementors/json_reference.md

 The format of certain properties will vary depending on the involvement of a shell.

-`postCreateCommand`, `postStartCommand`, `postAttachCommand`, and `initializeCommand` all have an array and a string type, while `runArgs` only has the array type.
-An array is passed to the OS for execution without going through a shell, whereas a string goes through a shell (it needs to be parsed into command and arguments).
+`postCreateCommand`, `postStartCommand`, `postAttachCommand`, and `initializeCommand` all have 3 types:
+* Array: Passed to the OS for execution without going through a shell
+* String: Goes through a shell (it needs to be parsed into command and arguments)
+* Object: All lifecycle scripts have been extended to support `object` types to allow for [parallel execution](https://containers.dev/implementors/spec/#parallel-exec)

+`runArgs` only has the array type.
 Using `runArgs` via a typical command line, you'll need single quotes if the shell runs into parameters with spaces.
 However, these single quotes aren't passed on to the executable.
 Thus, in your `devcontainer.json`, you'd follow the array format and leave out the single quotes:

 ```json
 "runArgs": ["--device-cgroup-rule=my rule here"]